 The famous adage “you only get one chance to make a good first impression” rings especially true to job interviews.
 The first impression a potential candidate makes is critical, especially during that moment when the interviewer asks if they have any questions.
-This gives the candidate the chance to shine by asking thoughtful questions or flub it by asking seriously poor questions.
+After acing all the behavioral interview questions, this gives the candidate the chance to shine by asking thoughtful questions or flub it by asking seriously poor questions.

 What counts as a cringeworthy question?
 Is there a way you can you turn a bad question around to work for you, not against you, during a job interview?
 Instead of defaulting to a poor question, ask one of these alternatives that better frame your skill sets.